ashwin-athappan/ITAdvisor/README.md

 # Requirements
 You require Java 9 to run the code if the version is not available Java 8 will do just fine.
-This project was developed using Jetbrains Intellij Edu.
+This project was developed using Jetbrains Intellij Edu.# You can use your preffered IDE.